top of page

 • Any other factor the court considers relevant.

-The equitable distribution process forces couples to leave the division of their assets in the hands of the court, so which can lead to hostility and conflict among a divorcing couple.
+Florida's default equitable distribution process forces spouses to leave the division of their assets in the hands of the court, which can lead to hostility and conflict between a divorcing couple.

 Client Wedding Ceremony